Vulcanocalliax

 Vulcanocalliax arutyunovi is a species of crustacean found on a mud volcano in the Gulf of Cádiz between Spain and Morocco.
-It was discovered during the Census of Marine Life, and is so distinct from its closest relatives that it has been placed in a new subfamily, the Vulcanocallianacinae.
+It was discovered during the Census of Marine Life, and is so distinct from its closest relatives that it has been placed in a new subfamily, the Vulcanocalliacinae.
 The species is unusually large for a ghost shrimp, but despite that appears to brood only a single embryo.
 The species is named after the volcano on which it was discovered, Captain Arutyunov.